bendardenne/medor/README.md

 ### git
 Can be done per project in .git/hooks, and can be set up in the templates for each new project with:

+    # In the git repo to be linked with project Foo
+    medor repo $(git rev-parse --show-toplevel) Foo

     git config --global init.templatedir '~/.git-templates'
     mkdir -p ~/.git-templates/hooks